Sword Art Online the Movie: Ordinal Scale: Critical response

 The review aggregator Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 5 reviews, with an average rating of 7.62/10.

-Alex Osborn of IGN posted a score of 7.5/10 and stated: "It's not a visual stunner, but Ordinal Scale serves up a solid original story that will help tide over those who are hungry for more SAO while they wait for a third season".
-A review coming from Cine Premier's Julio Vélez who scored it a 4/5 and stated: "The second act falls a little in action by focusing more on defining the motives of the antagonists, but everything recovers in an exciting and prolonged climax".
+A review coming from Cine Premier's Julio Vélez scored it a 4/5 and stated: "The second act falls a little in action by focusing more on defining the motives of the antagonists, but everything recovers in an exciting and prolonged climax".
 In a review featured on the anime streaming website Crunchyroll, Isaac Akers states "SAO being SAO, this was never going to be a perfectly crafted movie—but it captures so many of the charms of the franchise whilst also avoiding nearly all of its most aggravating faults."

+Alex Osborn of IGN gave the film a mixed-to-positive review, writing, "while Sword Art Online The Movie: Ordinal Scale won't likely create many new fans," it ultimately "serves up a solid original story" that offers an "intriguing and incredibly relevant" commentary on augmented reality alongside an emotionally rousing musical score.
+Darkstorm of Anime UK News called it a "fun romp" and a love letter to fans, celebrating its inventive AR-driven spectacle, large-scale combat and big-budget animation alongside the surprisingly tender portrayal of Kirito and Asuna, while conceding its villains are underwritten and the premise sometimes strains credibility.

+Theron Martin from Anime News Network also gave the film a mixed-to-positive review, commending its "pitched battles," delightful character cameos, and a flawless "soundtrack," while noting that the plot is not "where its real entertainment value lies" due to a repeating storyline that mimics the franchise's past narrative beats.

+Accolades

+The film was nominated in two categories at the 6th Behind the Voice Actors (BTVA) Anime Dub Awards, for "Best Male Lead Performance in an Anime Movie/Special" (Bryce Papenbrook – "Kazuto "Kirito" Kirigaya") and "Best Female Lead Vocal Performance in an Anime Movie/Special" (Ryan Bartley – "Yuna").
+It was also nominated in the category at the 4th Anime Trending Awards, for "Anime Movie of the Year."